 4. Keep up the green smoothies!
 What was the first item I put on my list to pack for the trip?
-My Vitamix Blender of course!
-I don’t know what I’d do without it for a day, let alone a week, so it made it's way onto the counter at the beach house pretty fast once we arrived.
-During my stay I kept up my two green smoothies a day routine and I even made some tasty samples for my nieces and nephews…which you can see below.
-These shot glasses worked great for handing out samples of all the “unique” food I make and eat- he he! ( :
+My Vitamix Blender, of course!
+I don’t know what I’d do without it for a day, let alone a week, so it made its way onto the counter at the beach house pretty fast once we arrived.
+During my stay, I kept up my two green smoothies a day routine, and I even made some tasty samples for my nieces and nephews…which you can see below.
+These shot glasses worked great for handing out samples of all the “unique” food I make and eat- he! ( :

 5. Cook our own meals, as opposed to eating out.
-This is an easy one for me since most restaurants do not have many gluten-free vegan options on their menus.
+This is an easy one for me since most restaurants do not have many gluten-free, vegan options on their menus.
 So what do I do since I can’t eat out?
 Sit at home and eat celery sticks and Larabars all day?
 Heck no!
-I brought my always-growing recipe folder and made some of my favorite meals.
-On our way down to Florida we stopped at Whole Foods and stocked up on snacks, produce, and pantry staples so we could cook and eat just like we do back home.
-Only this time I had the help of my niece, who did a great job with prepping and cooking the food with me…thanks Olivia, you rock!
+I brought my always-growing recipe folder and made some of my favourite meals.
+On our way down to Florida, we stopped at Whole Foods and stocked up on snacks, produce, and pantry staples so we could cook and eat just like we do back home.
+Only this time, I had the help of my niece, who did a great job with prepping and cooking the food with me…thanks, Olivia, you rock!

 6. Pack my own snacks and meals for the road.
-Want to save some money while traveling and reduce unnecessary packaging and waste?
+Want to save some money while travelling and reduce unnecessary packaging and waste?
 Pack your own meals and snacks!
-One of my favorite ways to do this is to make something for dinner the night before we leave that makes a lot of leftovers that way we’re all set for lunch the next day.
-All we have to do is keep the leftovers in a cooler, and then warm them up at a gas station and there you have a cheap, green, delicious, and quick lunch!
+One of my favourite ways to do this is to make something for dinner the night before we leave that makes a lot of leftovers that way, we’re all set for lunch the next day.
+All we have to do is keep the leftovers in a cooler and then warm them up at a gas station, and there you have a cheap, green, delicious, and quick lunch!
 Love it!
-We also stock up on some yummy, healthy snacks for the road so we don’t have to buy them at the gas station or stop at a grocery store along the way.
+We also stock up on some yummy, healthy snacks for the road, so we don’t have to buy them at the gas station or stop at a grocery store along the way.
 Here’s one I found for this trip that was delicious: “Tres Bean Dip” by Eat Smart.
 It tasted great with some organic corn tortilla chips.
 Aside from this, Larabars, fresh fruit and baby carrots were also a must for our two-day drive!

 on during our drive.